 Credential assessment services are provided through the Federation of Optometric Regulatory Authorities of Canada (FORAC).
 For details please visit forac-faroc.ca.
 Please note that applicants who have previously had their credentials assessed by the College of Optometrists of Ontario will not be eligible to apply again to the national credentialing process.

-The fee for credential assessment is approximately $1,000 plus taxes.
-FORAC requires an evaluation of the applicant's education credentials from World Education Services (WES-ICAP, $245).
+The fee for credential assessment is $2,350 plus taxes (as of 2022).
+FORAC requires an evaluation of the applicant's education credentials from World Education Services (WES-ICAP, $260).
 If the applicant's optometry degree program was not conducted in English, FORAC will require successful completion of an English proficiency test.

 FORAC's assessment will determine if the applicant is eligible to challenge the IGOE Exam.